psidex/CustomBangSearch/README.md

 query matches a bang (e.g. `!m new york`) it will tell the browser to go the url set to that bang with the given query, instead of your original search.

-This has the side effect of working if you type a bang into the actual search engine as well.
+This has the side effect of (sometimes) working if you type a bang into the actual search engine as well.

 ## Development